fbpx

 Before you start brainstorming pen names, take a moment to reflect on your author persona.
 Are you a fiery, passionate romance author who loves to write sizzling hot scenes?
 Or are you more of a sweet and tender storyteller who specializes in heartwarming tales of love?
 Understanding your author persona will help you choose a pen name that aligns with your writing style and genre.

-Step 2: Research, research, research!
+Step 2: Do lots of sub-genre-based research!

 The genre and target audience of your romance novels should play a significant role in choosing your pen name.
 If you write historical romance, for example, you may want to choose a pen name that sounds classic and evokes a sense of nostalgia.
 If you write contemporary romance, on the other hand, you may want to go for a more modern and trendy pen name.
 Understanding your genre and target audience will help you create a pen name that resonates with your readers.